akaFunk/UpduinoVerilogExamples/README.md

 ## Chapter 1 - No Logic
 This examples just shows how a bare metal Verilog file looks like.
 It just inverts a button and routes it to an LED.
+This example also contains a couple of files on how to simulate the verilog code using Icarus and gtkwave.

 ## Chapter 2 - Simple Logic
 This example shows basic logic in Verilog.
 It takes two buttons as